Whether you like yours plain or with a splash of milk, some ice cubes or with a tinge of lemon, tea is a beloved indulgence for many people worldwide.

 But just how do people decide on the best tea to drink and why do people choose different kinds of teas?

-The answer lies in how to choose tea and the different varieties on the market, because like coffee, tea just isn’t the same – it has its flavors too!
+The answer lies in how to choose tea and the different types of tea on the market, because like coffee, tea just isn’t the same – it has its flavors too!

 In order to make the selection of teas that will suit your taste buds, you need to consider how often you take tea, the flavors you love, and whether you want tea bags or loose leaf.